experimentAccount2/slpkg/README.rst

 - Studioware - `Repository <http://studioware.org/packages>`_
   Arch: {x86, x86_64}
   Versions: {13.37, 14.0, 14.1}

+* Choose repositories you need to work from file '/etc/slpkg/slpkg.conf' default is all repositories.

 Slpkg works in accordance with the standards of the organization slackbuilds.org to builds packages.
 Also uses the Slackware linux instructions for installation,